hscells/pybool_ir/README.md

 Alternatively, we provide a Dockerfile for building a reproducible Docker image.
 Simply run `docker build -t pybool_ir ./docker` to build the image and run `docker run --rm pybool_ir bash -i` to start a container.

+## Basic Usage

+The next sections show some basic usage of the library.
+For more information, please see the [documentation](https://scells.me/pybool_ir/).

 ### Downloading and indexing Pubmed

-Once you have activated the pipenv environment, a command will become available to handle downloading and indexing Pubmed data for you.
+Once you have activated the pipenv environment, the `pybool_ir` command will become available to you.

+One example of the functionality provided by this tool is to handle downloading and indexing Pubmed data for you.

  1. `pybool_ir pubmed download -b PUBMED_PATH`
  2. `pybool_ir pubmed index -b PUBMED_PATH -i INDEX_PATH`
- 3. Once indexed, you can test to see if everything is working by running `pybool_ir search-pubmed -i INDEX_PATH`
+ 3. Once indexed, you can test to see if everything is working by running `pybool_ir pubmed search -i INDEX_PATH`

 **Note** Please see the full options for each of these commands using the `-h` parameter to find out how to perform additional actions, like indexing with stored fields.